 It's almost impossible to get the breadth of expertise you need to stay competitive, and it’s not cost effective to build and manage it yourself.
 That's where Managed IT Services can really change the game, letting you take advantage of economies of scale that only an MSP can offer.

-Pros: Access to expertise.
-24x7 support.
-No sick days or holidays!
+Pros: Access to 24x7 team of experts, network monitoring, and support with no sick days or holidays.
 Faster resolution times than overworked in-house IT teams.
 More cost-effective especially for small-to-mid sized businesses.

-Cons: You need to choose an MSP who offers superior communication processes.
+Cons: You need to choose an MSP who offers superior communication processes and customer service.
 Limited or patchy communication leads to frustration and ultimately overall dissatisfaction with the service.

 Option 3: Co-Managed IT